lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .right-column[

-##### Captured in the URL
+##### Specifically from the URL

--   Via subdomain
+-   From the domain
--   Via subfolder
+-   From a subfolder
--   Via query parameter
+-   From a query parameter
     ]

+---

+.box[🚦 Middleware are the perfect place to do it!]

 --

-.box[A tenant can be activated from an incoming request<br/>via 🚦 middleware]

----

 ```python
 def TenantFromSessionMiddleware(get_response):